guillermoriv/squishanime-api/README.md

 # squishanime-api
-API made in GoLang for anime and mangas
+API for substracting anime information and episodes from websites like (monoschinos and tioanime)